JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 I remember seeing rows upon rows of sewing machines all lined up in various rows; too many to count.
 Lots of industrial green and bare wood all around.
 And it was relatively quiet; not even the sound of a radio could be heard in the empty, cavernous space.
 And past any of that, nobody seemed to be in the factory yet we walked in as if it were no issue; New York was unsafe back then but the front door was just open like that?
 Weird.

 After a brief pause to look around, my dad shouted a “Hello!” that echoed throughout the floor.
-We heard some faint shuffling from the far end of the floor and a person appeared out of a side room at the very end of the factory floor and responded “What?”
+We heard some faint shuffling from the far end of the floor and a person appeared out of a side room at the very back of the factory floor and responded “What?”

-My mom and dad looked at each other and looked at me and told me to stay up front.
+My mom and dad looked at each other, looked at me and told me to stay up front.
 I nodded a “Yes…” and with that they walked to the back of the factory where that guy was.

 I meandered around up front, not wandering too far out of sight of my parents, but not really standing still either.
 I peered around and peeked around to see what I could see.
 I was a kid so I was looking for some cool stuff to shove in my pocket, but all I saw were miscellaneous things like screws, nails, sewing machine needs and old-school cans of oil.
 Nothing worth much of anything to me.